rethinkdb/rethinkdb/README.md

 Contributing
 -----------------

-RethinkDB was built by a dedicated team but would not have been possible without the support and contributions of hundreds of people from all of the world.
+RethinkDB was built by a dedicated team, but would not have been possible without the support and contributions of hundreds of people from all over the world.
 We could use your help too!
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started.

-Official Drivers
+Official drivers
 -----------------

-The drivers are located in this repository, for more information see one of the following:
+The drivers are located in this repository.
+For more information see one of the following:

 - [JavaScript](drivers/javascript/)
 - [Python](drivers/python/)
 - [Ruby](drivers/ruby/)

-Where's the Change Log?
+Where's the changelog?
 -----------------
 We keep a [list of changes feature explanations here](NOTES.md).